 The Copper Mark’s responsible production criteria are comprehensive and rigorous.
 They are derived from existing sustainability standards.

 Standards are the foundation of the Copper Mark.
 The Copper Mark Assurance Framework was developed to set common expectations for responsible production practices, assure that those common expectations are met at site level, and capture the changing expectations of stakeholders through regular consultation and revision.

-To ensure our standards are credible and effective, we follow the ISEAL Code of Good Practice for Standard Setting, to ensure our standards are relevant and transparent and reflect a balance of stakeholder interests.
+To ensure our standards are credible and effective, we strive to adhere to the ISEAL Code of Good Practice for Standard Setting, to ensure our standards are relevant and transparent and reflect a balance of stakeholder interests.

 Details on our standard development and revision process, and how stakeholders can engage with us can be found here.